Get the most from your money: know your New ISAs

-I think the perfect compromise for us is to find a balance and spread our savings between the two different types of ISA accounts.
+I think the perfect compromise for us is to find a balance and spread our savings between the 2 different types of ISA accounts.
 That way, we have some guarantees, but should be able to take advantage of bigger interest returns, especially with this new and improved £15,000 ceiling.

 What would you do?